-The PBC survives on the work of dedicated volunteers and staff and the patronage of the local community and visitors from all over the place.
+The PBC thrives on the efforts of our dedicated volunteer Board , top notch staff and patronage of the local community and visitors from all over the world.

-People come because the PBC is a warm and welcoming old club – a bit worn and beaten-up around the edges – but with great food, a family-friendly atmosphere and a growing reputation as a live music venue.
+People come because the PBC is a warm and welcoming old club – a bit worn and beaten-up around the edges – but with great food, a family-friendly atmosphere and a well earned reputation as a live music venue.

 In October 2006, members of the local community stepped up to the plate and became Directors of the Petersham Bowling Club after the encumbent board resigned.